-Investor Class Shares Class I Shares change or waive the minimur initial investment amount for Investor Class Shares in its so discretion, including for Shar \$3,000, except: \$1,000,000, except: The Fund reserves the right to change or waive the minimum initial investment amount for Investor Class Shares in its sole discretion, including for Shares purchased through fee-based • \$250 for clients of financial intermediaries and family offices that have accounts holding Class I Shares with an aggregate value of at least \$1,000,000 (or that are expected to reach this level). , , No minimum initial investment for certain employer-sponsored retirement plans and bank or broker-affiliated trust departments.
-The Fund reserves the right to change or waive the minimum initial investment amount for Class I Shares in its sole discretion, including for Shares purchased through fee-based investment advisory or wrap fee programs.
+Class A Shares Class I Shares Minimum Initial \$3,000, except: \$1,000,000, except: chang initial A Sha incluc The Fund reserves the right to change or waive the minimum initial investment amount for Class A Shares in its sole discretion, including for Shares purchased through fee-based investment •\$250 for clients of financial intermediaries and family offices that have accounts holding Class I Shares with an aggregate value of at least \$1,000,000 (or that are expected to reach this level). advisory or wrap fee programs.
+No minimum initial investment for certain employer-sponsored retirement plans and bank or broker-affiliated trust departments. • The Fund reserves the right to change or waive the minimum initial investment amount for Class I Shares in its sole discretion, including for Shares purchased through fee-based investment advisory or wrap fee programs.
 Minimum Subsequent Investment \$250 None